wwbustb/fmz-docs/doc/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Read BotVS's documentation!
+Welcome to Read BotVS's API documentation!
 ======================================
 The main documentation for the site is organized into a couple sections: